 “The final two freshman games will be on Friday, October 31st — yes, that is Halloween day — an away game at Riverview High, and on Friday, November 7th at home playing College Park.
 Both games will be at three thirty.

-“The final two varsity games will be at Riverview High, also on Friday, October 31st, and on Friday, November 7th at home playing College Park.
+“The final two varsity games will be at Riverview High, also on Friday, October 31st.
+On Friday, November 7th the game will be at home playing College Park.
 Both games will be at seven o’clock.

 “I encourage those who can get to Riverview High School go to our games there to support your teams and your school.